Sanjana1304/Sanjana1304/README.md

 ## I'm a Student

-- 🔭 I’m currently doing my BTech in the field of Computer Science and Engineering from Presidency University, Bangalore.
+- 🔭 I’m currently pursuing my BTech in the field of Computer Science and Engineering from Presidency University, Bangalore.
 - 👩🏽‍💻 I'm a self-taught programmer who is always looking for challenges.
 - 🕸 I’m currently learning Javascript.